When did creative work become so boring?

 No Fun asks the unasked.

-✨Want to support our work?
-Every two weeks we post a new interview with artists, writers, thinkers, and ☯☆Ɂ∆⅋’s about their navigations of our blurring on/offline lives, for paid subscribers.
+✨ Our subscribers get legit special access to tips and tricks of working in the creative industries.
+Plus, every two weeks we post a new interview with artists, writers, thinkers, and ☯☆Ɂ∆⅋’s about their navigations of our blurring on/offline lives – also only for paid subscribers.

 It starts with Offline Matters, a handbook of radical strategies for today’s creative worker.
 The guide blows open the true state of creative work today where digital solutions are doctrine, overwork culture results in burnouts, and ideas churn out into depressing marketing noise.